reoim/TIL/Go/basic_syntax.md

 Call `intSeq` and assign to nextInt.
 This function value captures its own `i` value, which will be updated each time we call `nextInt`.

 If we assign new `intSeq`, the `i` value will be reset.

+Long story, short.

+Influence of the inner scope persist value of the outter scope = `closure`